pfdubois/BridgeBidding/source/MajorOpenings.rst

 four of a minor even though that is not a game.
 However, this phrase is common bridge terminology so we will use it.

-Sometimes you bid suits as short as 3 cards.
+Rarely, you bid suits as short as 3 cards.
 Suppose your partner opens 1♠, and your shape is 3=4=2=4 with 13 HCP.
 You have a dilemma: